lsst-tstn/tstn-020/index.rst

 These parameters are key to ensuring that each configuration is unique, and is traceable to their filename and contents.

 The ``url`` parameter simply contains a URL indicating how the CSC connects to its settings (meaning a link to the repo).
 The ``version`` parameter is more complicated.
 For all CSCs (except the camera?), the ``version`` parameter is a *branch description*\ [#git_version]_ is automatically generated and populated by the CSCs.
 This is what is output by running the following command in a configuration repo (e.g. ``ts_config_latiss``):

 .. prompt:: bash

     git describe --all --long --always --dirty --broken

-.. [#git_version] The option ``--broken`` was introduced in git 2.13.7 and may be removed if required
+.. [#git_version] The option ``--broken`` was introduced in git 2.13.7

 An example output is, ``heads/develop-0-gc89ef1a``.
 The repository branch (or tag) name forms the first part of the branch  description.
 It may take any form necessary to convey the appropriate information.
 They are individual identifiers and can change rapidly.
 The last 7 characters (``c89ef1a``) is the hash of the commit of the loaded configuration file.
-Users can find this commit by navigating to the repository on github, searching for the commit hash, then clicking on the "commits" section of the search results, as shown in :ref: `the screenshot below <fig-commit-tracing>`.
+Users can find this commit by navigating to the repository on github, searching for the commit hash, then clicking on the "commits" section of the search results, as shown in :ref:`the screenshot below <fig-commit-tracing>`.

 .. figure:: /_static/tracing_a_commit_on_github.jpg
     :name: fig-commit-tracing